ghc-proposals/ghc-proposals/proposals/0000-contexts.rst

    depend on this module, or that are likely to be used with this module?

-Features like module qualification, naming conventions, hiding imported identifiers, and language extensions like ``-XDuplicateRecordFields`` help, but they are patches over the core problems with modules as namespaces.

-The 2 primary issues with modules, when looking at them as namespaces, are:
+The 3 primary issues with modules, when looking at them as namespaces, are:

 1. Importing a module brings its identifiers into the entire scope of the importing module.
 There is no way to contain the effect